 Choose your target markets and platforms carefully

-Selling on Ebay offers the opportunity to reach any world market rather than just the five immediately available via Amazon.
+Selling on Ebay offers the opportunity to reach any world market rather than just the few immediately available via Amazon.

 There are hazards associated with online selling in any channels.
 The seller of lawn flamingos found fraud to be surprisingly low, at fewer than 1 in 100 sales, but other vendors have had to abandon certain products because of the high volume of fraud associated with them.

 Several electronics vendors have described the practice of buyers returning goods that were clearly a used version of the new product they were sent.
 This is a fraudulent way to get a replacement for a damaged electronic item.
 Amazon tends to say there is nothing they can do about this practice – vendors suggest using a security marker on all goods dispatched so the vendor can prove the returned item is not the one dispatched.
 Whilst Amazon may still refuse to take the seller’s side, announcing that you use this practice in the product listing may help deter fraudsters.

 In disputes between buyer and seller, it tends to be the case that the marketplace will favor the buyer.
 PayPal, the online payments system owned by Ebay, is notorious for freezing seller accounts when there is any dispute and this can take a long time to resolve.